 Submerge the Shoelaces

-Add the laces to the detergent solution and swish them around for a few minutes to wet them thoroughly and make sure they are submerged in the solution.
+Add the laces to the detergent solution and swish them for a few minutes to wet them thoroughly and ensure they are submerged in the solution.
 Allow the laces to soak for at least 30 minutes.

 Check the Laces

-Give the laces a final swish through the detergent solution and then rinse with cool water.
+Give the laces a final swish through the detergent solution, and then rinse with cool water.
 If they are clean and bright, they are ready to hang for drying.
-If not, it's time to do a bleach soak in either water and chlorine or oxygen-based bleach following the instruction above.
+If not, it's time to do a bleach soak in water and chlorine or oxygen-based bleach.